Ifhamgit/Ifhamgit/README.md

 - 👋 Hi, I’m Ifham Husain Siddiqui
 - 👀 I’m interested in competitive coding and software development.
 - 🌱 I’m currently learning to develop advance softwares.
-- 💞️ I’m looking to collaborate with other students with same interests.
+- 💞️ I’m looking to collaborate with other students having same interests.
 - 📫 You can reach me through my LinkedIn - https://www.linkedin.com/in/ifham-husain-siddiqui-aa08bb224/

 <!---